 Michael’s interest in spirituality developed when he was working with youth services and parish renewal more than thirty years ago.
 Following this experience he began a study of Patrick Kavanagh for his theology doctorate in which he focused on the Human Being in Kavanagh’s poetry.
 This work led him to appreciate the fundamental spiritual dimension of human beings, a conviction which was further strengthened in a doctoral study of James Joyce’s writings.
 For Michael, spirituality is a core value and starting point and lies at the heart of religion and of pastoral and social renewal.

 Fiona Timmins is an Associate Professor at the School of Nursing and Midwifery, Trinity College Dublin.
-She is Chair of the Spirituality Interest Group formed at the School in 2013.
+She is Chair of the Spirituality in Research and Innovation Group (SRIG) formed at the School in 2013, and originally called the Spirituality Interest Group.
 This group has more than 30 members from various disciplines and aims to raise awareness of spirituality in healthcare.
 Fiona finds the field of spirituality incredibly interesting from a practice and intellectual perspective.
 She has been fortunate to have had a rewarding career as a nurse, which has led to a particular interest in patient-centred care, and nurse-patient relationships.
 In particular she is interested in developing best practice, preparing Ireland’s future nurses for their nursing career, and supporting the spiritual and individual needs of patients.

 She is a graduate of University College Dublin, Trinity College Dublin, University of South Wales and the Open University.
 She loves to write and believes that the written word is a powerful tool for the development of disciplines and influencing trends.
 Her writing career spans almost two decades and includes 8 successful academic textbooks, and more than 80 publications in peer reviewed journals.
 Through this writing career she has been fortunate to secure positions as editor, and a member on editorial boards and journal advisory panels.
 She is currently Editor with the Journal of Nursing Management.
 She is also a Visiting Scholar at the School of Nursing and Midwifery, University of Genoa Italy.